-In 1997, COL Tuley attended the Infantry officer’s career course and was later assigned to the 25th Infantry Division where he initially served as the Assistant S3 for 2nd Brigade.
-He commanded Charlie Company 1-27 “Wolfhounds” from Dec 1998 until July 2000 and then took command of the Long Range Surveillance Detachment (LRSD), 125th MI until summer 2001, and later served as aide-de-camp to the Division Commanding General.
+In 1997, COL Tuley attended the Infantry Officer’s Career Course and was later assigned to the 25th Infantry Division where he initially served as the Assistant S3 for 2nd Brigade.
+He commanded Charlie Company 1-27 “Wolfhounds” from Dec 1998 until July 2000 and then took command of the Long Range Surveillance Detachment (LRSD), 125th MI until summer 2001.
+Later he served as Aide-de-Camp to the Division Commanding General.

 In the fall of 2002, COL Tuley moved to Fort Leavenworth, Kansas.
 From August 2003 to June 2004, he attended the Command and General Staff College and also earned his Master’s Degree with an MBA.

-For over the next 5 and ½ years, COL Tuley served within the 75th Ranger Regiment.
+For over the next five and a half years, COL Tuley served within the 75th Ranger Regiment.
 From 2004-2007, COL Tuley was assigned to 2nd Ranger Battalion at Fort Lewis, WA where he served as the Ranger Battalion LNO, Battalion Operations Officer, and Battalion Executive Officer.
-During this timeframe, COL Tuley deployed multiple times to combat in both Afghanistan and Iraq.
+During this time, COL Tuley deployed multiple times to combat in both Afghanistan and Iraq.

-After serving with 2d Ranger Battalion, COL Tuley moved to Fort Benning, GA to serve in the 75th Ranger Regiment Headquarters as the Regimental Senior LNO from 2007 to 2008, where he deployed twice to Iraq as a task force operations officer.
+After serving with 2nd Ranger Battalion, COL Tuley moved to Fort Benning, GA to serve in the 75th Ranger Regiment Headquarters as the Regimental Senior LNO from 2007 to 2008.
+In this assignment, he deployed twice to Iraq as a task force operations officer.
 Subsequently, COL Tuley served the next 15 months as the Regimental Executive Officer.

-COL Tuley took command of 2nd Battalion 35th Infantry “Cacti” on 28 January 2010, and commanded the Battalion for the next 2 and ½ years.
+COL Tuley took command of 2nd Battalion, 35th Infantry “Cacti” on 28 January 2010, and commanded the battalion for the next two and a half years.
 During this timeframe, from April 2011 thru March 2012, the Battalion deployed to combat in eastern Afghanistan, in Kunar Province and the Pech River Valley.

-After Battalion command, COL Tuley served as the G3 for the 25th Infantry Division from June 2012- May 2013.
+After battalion command, COL Tuley served as the G3 for the 25th Infantry Division from June 2012 through May 2013.

-In June of 2013, COL Tuley became the Deputy Commander of the 75th Ranger Regiment, where he deployed to Afghanistan for majority of the year as the commander of a joint special operations task force.
+In June of 2013, COL Tuley became the Deputy Commander of the 75th Ranger Regiment.
+In this role, he deployed to Afghanistan for majority of the year as the commander of a joint special operations task force.